jorop/landscaping-docs/docs/vegetation.md

 When checked, will add the Foliage Spawner as new Procedural Foliage Volume.

 > Some of the checkboxes will be automatically deselect if another option is checked

-Why?
-Well, if a Foliage Volume gets removed, it cannot be updated anymore.

 If everything is unchecked, nothing will happen when hitting the `Create` button.